CodeCraft-Beta/Taste-Restaurant/README.md

 # Taste Restaurant
-This is Cloud Hosting Website.
+This is Taste Restaurant.
 I am make Following Section in this Website.

 + **Home**